sjy-dv/coltt/README.md

 ![logo](./examples/assets/logo.png)

-NNV (No-Named.V) is a production vector database project by a developer aspiring to gain recognition.
-It primarily supports DiskANN but aims to support FLAT (already supported) and HNSW indexing in the long term.
-Bitmap-based indexing is also possible.
-Quantization for vector indexes is available (already supported).
+NNV (No-Named.V) is a production database project by a developer aspiring to gain recognition.
+The project is designed as a KV database, aiming to support FLAT (already supported) and HNSW indexing in the long term.
+Bitmap-based indexing and quantization for vector indexes are supported (quantization already supported).
+Additionally, it aims to incorporate real-time streaming functionality to enable versatile use cases.

 Additionally, its flexible and innovative cluster architecture presents a new vision.